 If you encounter problems while using AlleleRetain, please first consult the user guide (available on the Download page, and included with the package installation) and the R help manual included with the package.
 If you are still stuck or if you've found a bug in the program, inquiries may be sent to AlleleRetainR@gmail.com.
 I will try to answer queries as my schedule allows.

-I would like to thank Ian Jamieson (U Otago), Catherine Grueber (U Otago), Murray Efford (U Otago), Jess Scrimgeour (NZ Dept. Conservation), Michelle Reynolds (USGS), and Grant Humphries (U Otago) for helpful discussions that have greatly improved AlleleRetain.
+I would like to thank Ian Jamieson (U Otago), Catherine Grueber (now with San Diego Zoo Global), Murray Efford (U Otago), Jess Scrimgeour (NZ Dept. Conservation), and Michelle Reynolds (USGS) for helpful discussions that have greatly improved AlleleRetain.
 Funding for this work was generously provided by New Zealand Department of Conservation, Landcare Research, Marsden Fund, University of Otago, and Allan Wilson Centre for Molecular Ecology and Evolution.

 The current version is AlleleRetain 1.3.